-- Excellent English verbal and written communication skills.
+- Strong verbal and written communication skills using English language;

-- The ability to share creative approaches to strengthen bonds with citizens as we work together for a common goal.
+- The ability to share creative approaches to strengthen bonds with citizens as we work toward common goals;

-- Strong problem-solving skills and the ability to work under stress.
+- Strong problem-solving skills and the ability to work under stressful conditions.

 Minimum Requirements Are:

-- Twenty-one (21) years of age (there is no upper age limit).
+- Must be twenty-one (21) years of age at the time of appointment (there is no upper age limit);

-- No felony, Class A or B misdemeanor convictions, including convictions involving domestic violence situations.
+- No felony, Class A or B misdemeanor convictions;

-- Must possess a valid driver's license and have a valid New Hampshire license upon graduation from the academy.
+- Must possess a valid driver's license from the State of New Hampshire or reciprocal state.